mph-/lcapy/doc/install.rst

     $ pip3 install lcapy

-2. All the other packages required for Lcapy can be installed using:
+2. For systems using apt, all the other packages required for Lcapy can be installed using:

 .. code-block:: console